SABS-R3/scientific-computing/hugo_site/content/unit_2_linear_algebra/02-coo-matrix.md

 markup: "mmark"
 ---

 As an example of a sparse matrix format, this section describes one of the sparse formats implemented in Scipy, the The COOrdinate format (COO).
 This is also known as the "ijv" or "triplet" format, and stores the non-zero elements in three arrays, `row`, `col`, and `data`.
 The `data[i]` value is the non-zero entry in row `row[i]` and column `col[i]` of the matrix.
 The advantages of this format are:

-- fast format for contructing sparse matrices
+- fast format for constructing sparse matrices
 - fast conversions to/from the CSR and CSC formats
 - fast matrix-vector multiplication
 - fast elementwise operations (e.g. multiply each element by 2 is just `data * 2`)